Person-Centered Provider Toolkit

 Veterans Directed Home and Community Based Program VIP

-CACL works with BEAS to provide technical assistance to the ServiceLink Aging & Disability Resource Centers for the implementation of the Veterans Directed Home & Community Based Services.
-Activities include building program infrastructure for statewide expansion.
+CACL worked with BEAS to provide technical assistance to the ServiceLink Aging & Disability Resource Centers for the implementation of the Veterans Directed Home & Community Based Services.
+Activities included building program infrastructure for statewide expansion.

 Look Back, Plan Forward Planning Tool

 The Look Back, Plan Forward Person Centered Planning site was developed to help individuals with disabilities and people who are aging to capture their life stories in ways that can inform caregivers and service providers about the individual’s history, values, preferences, and support needs during the person-centered planning process.
 After creating a profile, site visitors can enter their personal history into a timeline format; print and share their history with family, friends, health care or home care providers, and others who can support them in the way they prefer; and save their history so they can update it over time.